FrancescoP2/hr-automation-portfolio/onboarding-wizard/README.md

 4. Adjust the email templates to your branding.
 5. Set the sender email and a couple of other environment values.

-## Note
+## A note on the data

-This is a sanitised version of something I built and deployed for the Munich office of my current employer.
-Endpoints, templates, office names and the specifics of the business logic have been generalised — the structure and the approach are intact, the company details are not.
-Published as a portfolio reference, not as a drop-in tool.
+I built and deployed this for the Munich office of the company I work at, so what's here is a generalised version — real endpoints, email templates, office names and the company-specific logic have been swapped for placeholders.
+The structure and the approach are the actual ones; the company's details aren't in it.
+It's here as a portfolio reference, not something you'd drop straight into production.

-The screenshot shows a warning on the "GET Employee Details" node, by the way — that's just because the live API credentials aren't connected in the public copy.
+The screenshot shows a warning on the "GET Employee Details" node — that's just the live API credentials not being connected in the public copy.
 It runs fine when they are.